-Whether the issue be the quality of the legal work being performed to the business aspects of the firm, you want your entire firm on the same page.
+Whether the issue is the quality of the legal work being performed to the business aspects of the firm, you want your entire firm on the same page.
 The reality is that in any business (including law firms) there has to be a collective mentality that everybody is in it together.

 When a law firm is successful, it means that the majority of the firm clients are happy with the services they are provided.
 It also means that the employees of the firm feel satisfaction for the work they perform.
-The employees are also compensated well for the work they perform because the firm is doing well financially given that there are: (a) happy clients who are hiring the firm; and (b) paying their invoices.
+The employees are also compensated well for the work they perform because the firm is doing well financially given that there are: (a) happy clients who are hiring the firm, and (b) paying their invoices.

-The us versus them mentality can arise in a law firm for an abundance of reasons.
+Us versus them mentality can arise in a law firm for an abundance of reasons.
 Often, it can begin through bad hires that were not thoroughly vetted.
 In other words, the employee might be a me-monster and/or overly ambitious.
 They might also have unrealistic salary exceptions or it might be their first legal job.
-For example, new attorneys or other administrative staff might have wildly unrealistic expectations how law firm life really looks.
+For example, new attorneys or other administrative staff might have wildly unrealistic expectations of how law firm life really looks.

 When it isn’t how they visioned it in their head, they can become frustrated that it wasn’t the nirvana they thought it to be.
-They can then think that the management/owners (them) should change their policies, procedures and the way they operate their law firm to please them.
+They can then think that the management/owners (them) should change their policies, procedures, and the way they operate their law firm to please them.
 If they do not, they (us) can band together and form a counter-culture within the firm.
 They might even form a drinking or social group where they get together to complain.

-What do you do if the us versus them mentality is starting to take hold in your firm?
-Obviously, you need to have somebody talk to these individuals about their questions, concerns and perspectives.
+What do you do if we versus them mentality is starting to take hold in your firm?
+Obviously, you need to have somebody talk to these individuals about their questions, concerns, and perspectives.
 There are times where employees can be coached and mentored back into understanding that if the firm and the firm’s clients do well, and that is put first, they will ultimately do well.
 They also have to understand that law firm life is not easy or a utopia anywhere, but the policies and procedures of the firm are in place to ensure that the firm runs smoothly, which will benefit the firm’s clients and the employees in the end.

-The us versus them mentality can be terribly damaging to a law firm environment in a multiplicity of ways.
+Us versus them mentality can be terribly damaging to a law firm environment in a multiplicity of ways.
 In particular, it can cause a great divide within a law firm that is damaging to the need for unity.

 If you have any thoughts, feel free to share them below.